Borinquen (ship): Sale and subsequent names

-She was renamed again, this time to La Jenelle.
-The new owners brought her to Port Hueneme, California, where they intended to sell her.
-Some say that plans were underway to make her a floating restaurant/casino.
-Others claim she was to be sold to an Indonesian shipping firm, but neither plan materialized.
-By 1970, she was anchored outside the harbor to avoid expensive docking fees while efforts were made to find a buyer.
-On April 13, her luck ran out.
-That particular day was blustery, with a northwest gale ripping the tops off the waves.
-Seas broke everywhere, and nearly everyone was in port.
+Sinking

+On April 13, 1970, La Jenelle ran aground.
+That day, there was a northwest gale and heavy, breaking seas.
+Due to the weather, the majority of ships in the port were moored.
 La Jenelles starboard anchor – the only one out – began to drag.
 There were only two crewmen aboard, and they were unable to stop her drift.
-Only 23 minutes later, she struck the sandy beach west of the Port Hueneme breakwater, her stern just missing the rocks.
+Only 23 minutes after going adrift, La Jenelle struck the sandy beach west of the Port Hueneme breakwater, with her stern just missing the rocks.
 La Jenelle began to list as she took on water.
-The crew stayed aboard, attempting to pump her dry so she could be righted, but the seas were pouring in from many smashed portholes and windows making their efforts fruitless.
-A helicopter arrived to rescue them as the ship settled further into the sand.
+The crew initially stayed aboard, attempting to pump her dry so she could be righted, but seawater was pouring in from smashed portholes and windows, making their efforts fruitless.
+A helicopter arrived to rescue the two crew members as the ship settled further into the sand.